- Sign Regulations Update

 Upon appeal, the United States Supreme Court held the sign provisions are content-based regulations of speech – the categories of temporary, political and ideological signs are based on their messages and different restrictions apply to each category.
 As such, the restrictions that depend entirely on the sign’s communicative content and are unconstitutional.

-Helpful links (in chronological order):
+Additional links (in chronological order):

 - Feb.
 24, 2020, City Commission sign regulations update workshop video